 With key partners we are working to reduce the danger roads represent to wildlife and connectivity, while making roads safer for both wildlife and people.

 By working collaboratively with state agencies seeking to improve safety and wildlife connectivity, together we can create safer roadways and highways in Montana that also set up a brighter future for impacted wildlife.

 “Together, with state agencies, engaged communities and knowledgeable scientists, our ultimate goal is to improve the safety of Montana’s amazing landscapes where wildlife roam, and where people live and play.
-Our work to reduce wildlife-vehicle collisions in Montana will help us achieve that.”— Nick Clarke, High Divide project coordinator
+Our work to reduce wildlife-vehicle collisions in Montana will help us achieve that.”— Nick Clarke, U.S. program coordinator

 Building off growing community support and interest in cost-effective solutions that safeguard Montana’s rich natural heritage values, Y2Y is working to:

 - Support communities seeking safer roadways and become advocates for wildlife and human safety;

 - Build political support for road ecology considerations;

 - Identify potential actions to help improve wildlife migration and connectivity;